Nihala-Fathima/Line-Follower-Robot/README.md

 A line-following robot is an autonomous vehicle designed to navigate along a predefined path, typically a black line on a white surface.
 This robot utilizes infrared (IR) sensors to detect the line and adjusts its movement accordingly

 🔧 Hardware Components
-Arduino UNO – Main controller of the robot
+Arduino UNO – Main controller

-IR Sensors (TCRT5000) – Detects black line on white surface
+2 IR Sensors – Detect black line and surface edges

-L298N Motor Driver – Controls direction and speed of motors
+L298N Motor Driver – Controls motor direction and speed

-2 BO DC Motors – Drives the robot wheels
+2 BO DC Motors – Drive the robot

-Chassis Frame – Holds all components together
+Chassis Frame – Mounts components

-Rubber Wheels – Ensures grip and smooth movement
+Rubber Wheels – Provide traction

-9V Battery / Li-ion Pack – Powers the robot and electronics
+9V Battery / Li-ion Pack – Powers the system

 Jumper Wires, Switch, Buzzer (optional) – For connections and alerts

 🌟 Key Features
-Follows black line on white surface
+Line detection using 2 IR sensors

-Real-time path correction
+Real-time directional correction

-Beginner-friendly and reliable
+Basic but effective path following

-Expandable with extra sensors or wireless modules
+Great for learning embedded systems

-🔍 How It Works
+🔍 How It Works (2 IR Sensor Logic)
-IR sensors detect black or white surface
+Both sensors on white – Robot stops or searches for line

-Arduino UNO reads sensor data as digital input
+Left sensor on black, right on white – Robot turns left

-Logic determines direction based on sensor values
+Right sensor on black, left on white – Robot turns right

-Motor driver activates motors accordingly
+Both sensors on black – Robot moves forward

-Robot adjusts direction to stay on the line
+Arduino constantly checks sensor values and sends commands to the motor driver to adjust wheel movements.